 - The Vibe: High-fidelity, professional studio tracks.

-- Why it works: The license is strict — you must credit “mobygratis” specifically (and not “Moby”)
+- Why it works: The license is strict — you must credit “mobygratis” specifically (and not “Moby”), along with some other conditions.

 3. Audio Library: The Content Creator’s Toolkit #